yuval-beiser/algo-trading/AllCode.md

-//close long position 2 with take profit after small profit if marketposition = 1 and rtPosition = 1 //there is long position open
+//close long position 2 with take profit after small profit if marketposition = 1 //and rtPosition = 1 //there is long position open
 //and
 //rtPosition =1
+and
+barssinceentry > 1
 and
 (close/entryprice-1)*100 >= SmallMinProfit1
 and